danielbodnar/awesome-stars/README.md

 ## security

+- [life4/enc](https://github.com/life4/enc) - 🔑🔒 A modern and friendly CLI alternative to GnuPG: generate and download keys, encrypt, decrypt, and sign text and files, and more.
+- [lirantal/npq](https://github.com/lirantal/npq) - 🎖safely* install packages with npm or yarn by auditing them as part of your install process
+- [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is a secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI.
+Use it to create your own Landing Zone.
 - [project-copacetic/copacetic](https://github.com/project-copacetic/copacetic) - 🧵 CLI tool for directly patching container images using reports from vulnerability scanners
 - [damienbod/angular-auth-oidc-client](https://github.com/damienbod/angular-auth-oidc-client) - npm package for OpenID Connect, OAuth Code Flow with PKCE, Refresh tokens, Implicit Flow
 - [jtyers/aws-policy-generator](https://github.com/jtyers/aws-policy-generator) - Simple CLI-driven and YAML-driven AWS policy generation